wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Policy snapshot

-A saved version of a service's [booking policy](#policy) captured when a booking is created.
+A saved version of a service's [policy](#policy) captured when a booking is created.
 Policy snapshots preserve the original terms, which is useful if policies change after a booking is made.
 This protects both customers and businesses by maintaining the original agreement terms throughout the booking lifecycle.